-Full attestation (A) — the service provider has authenticated its relationship with the customer making the call and the customer is authorized to use the calling number.
+Full attestation (A) — The service provider has authenticated its relationship with the customer making the call and the customer is authorized to use the calling number.

-Partial attestation (B) — the service provider has authenticated its relationship with the customer making the call, but cannot verify that the customer is authorized to use the calling number.
+Partial attestation (B) — The service provider has authenticated its relationship with the customer making the call, but cannot verify that the customer is authorized to use the calling number.

-Gateway attestation (C) — the service provider has authenticated that it has placed the call on its network, but has no relationship with the originator of the call (for example, a call received from an international gateway).
+Gateway attestation (C) — The service provider has authenticated that it has placed the call on its network, but has no relationship with the originator of the call (for example, a call received from an international gateway).

 When someone receives an authenticated call, they may be notified with a verification keyword or symbol on the incoming call display.
 If a call cannot be verified (attestation C or no attestation), it may be blocked or the consumer may be warned on their caller ID screen of a potential scam call.
-The purpose of notifications is to allow people who receive calls to decide whether they wish to answer, ignore, or block a number.
+The purpose of notifications is to allow people who receive calls to decide whether they want to answer, ignore, or block a number.

-Businesses that implement STIR/SHAKEN themselves (typically within a private cloud environment) will be held accountable with near-instant traceback by regulatory groups and law enforcement if STIR/SHAKEN is abused.
-This includes faking attestation levels.
+Businesses that implement STIR/SHAKEN themselves (typically within a private cloud environment) are held accountable with near-instant traceback by regulatory groups and law enforcement if STIR/SHAKEN is abused, including faking attestation levels.

-- Validate the attestation levels on all incoming calls received on the Plivo platform and provide customers with the necessary information so that they and their end users can decide whether to answer the calls or not.
+If you’re a direct customer of Plivo’s, we can sign outgoing calls on your behalf and ensure calls get the right attestation so that call recipients feel confident in answering them.
+We can also validate the attestation levels on incoming calls received on the Plivo platform, providing customers with the necessary information so that they and their end users can decide whether to answer the calls or not.